Skip to content

 Meet the agents

-KOBI gives you six agents in one workspace.
+KOBI gives you seven agents in one workspace.
 Each is a specialist with its own canvas, data model, and tools — but they all share the same project memory.

 For ideation, brainstorming, and exploratory thinking.